thomascrha/resume/resume.md

 Part of a small team maintaining Appen's language resource work tool, Ampersand.
 Running the day-to-day tasks of the site (dev-ops and infrastructure management),feature creation and bug fixing.

 - Helped move from our old system to Ampersand beginning 2018
-- Implemented a large-scale data automated onboarding/deletion system (2tb of data per week)
+- Implemented a large-scale data automated on boarding/deletion system (2Tb of data per week)
 - Implemented our lexicon tool into Ampersand feature set
 - Implemented the video transcription module used inside the tool allowing users to annotate video recordings.